Planning Your 9/11 Day of Service Project

 - Get started as early as you can, depending on the size and scope of the project.

 - Create a small sub-committee to help.
 Solicit ideas from others, including colleagues and supporters.
 Tap into your existing resources and charitable partners.
 Many community-based nonprofits and faith groups already organize 9/11 service projects.
 You may be able to tap into activities already on the calendar.
 Looking to serve veterans, military families and first responders?
-Check out this awesome list of resources: http://createthegood.org/toolkit/help-military-families
+Check out these awesome lists of resources: http://createthegood.org/toolkit/help-military-families and YSA Service Project Ideas for 9/11, Disaster Preparedness Toolkit, and Teacher Planning Guide to 9/11 Projects.

 - Brainstorm with your staff and/or volunteers.
 Ask yourself the following questions: